spendierk/pytket-bricks/make your own PyTKET bricks set/README.md

 ## Example of First Bell State Assembly with ZX-calculus bricks
 The PyTKET bricks in this kit can be arranged to represent all four Bell states, which are examples of qubit entanglement.
-Here we show an example of assembling the first Bell state using the ZX-alculus bricks with the corresponding wave function:
+Here we show an example of assembling the first Bell state using the ZX-calculus bricks with the corresponding wave function:

 ![image](https://user-images.githubusercontent.com/106914305/221367065-32e1fe41-adbf-46e0-9aa9-02015095bf5d.png)